 The Real Cost of Scarcity

-In their collaboration Scarcity: Why Having Too Little Means So Much, behavioural economist Sendhil Mullainathan and psychologist Eldar Shafir do a deep dive on both the short and long term impact of constantly living with less.
-Anyone familiar with Operation Hope out of Atlanta could be forgiven for seeing this book as a pretty reasonable explanation for exactly why kids in under-served neighbourhoods never “get the memo” (on how to create a solid financial future, as Operation Hope CEO John Hope Bryant frequently states).
-The Gifting Sense blog is hardly the place to summarize 300 pages of behavioural economics and psychology, but we’re attempting to do exactly that because of a question we’ve been asked more than once: “Is Gifting Sense just for kids from middle class families?”
-No!
-Here is why.
+In their collaboration Scarcity: Why Having Too Little Means So Much, behavioral economist Sendhil Mullainathan and psychologist Eldar Shafir do a deep dive into both the short and long-term impact of constantly living with less.
+Anyone familiar with Operation Hope out of Atlanta could be forgiven for seeing this book as a reasonable explanation for why kids in under-served neighborhoods never “get the memo” (on how to create a solid financial future, as Operation Hope CEO John Hope Bryant frequently states).
+The Gifting Sense blog is hardly the place to summarize 300 pages of behavioral economics and psychology.
+Still, we’re attempting to do exactly that because of a question we’ve been asked more than once: “Is Gifting Sense just for kids from middle-class families?”

 The habit of thinking before buying can help children from all economic realities understand that asking and answering questions about money is something anyone can, and should want, to do.

+The habit of thinking before buying can help children from all economic realities understand that asking and answering questions about money is something anyone can and should want to do.
 For the 70% of kids “in the middle” of a normal income distribution curve, the DIMS SCORE® Calculator is a lay-up.
 It presents them with a quick but not arbitrary way to assess possible purchases.
-They’ve already heard at least some of the questions the calculator asks, e.g. “Are you willing to spend some of your own money?”
+They’ve already heard at least some of the questions the calculator asks, e.g., “Are you willing to spend some of your own money?”

 Thinking before buying also nicely illustrates the environmental impact of careless spending.
-But the focus of this post, is to deflate the idea that more carefully considering even simple purchases (or what a child might like to receive for an upcoming birthday or holiday gift), only helps kids with more.
-The habit of thinking before buying can help children from all economic realities understand that asking and answering questions about money is something anyone can, and should want, to do.
+But the focus of this post is to deflate the idea that more carefully considering even simple purchases (or what a child might like to receive for an upcoming birthday or holiday gift) only helps kids with more.
+The habit of thinking before buying can help children from all economic realities understand that asking and answering questions about money is something anyone can and should want to do.

 How indeed can you “get the (long-term-money-smarts) memo” when your in-box is already stuffed with flyers on how to merely eat, sleep, or get basic school supplies?
 It’s a lot harder for sure.
 But simple “Rule of Thumb” reminders to avoid pitfalls can be incredibly powerful.
 Which is why we encourage even just use of the phrase “What’s the DIMS SCORE®?” after workshops.